Salvage-Ex/Salvage-old2/doc/multiwallet-qt.md

 The two existing files most affected, by far, are bitcoingui.h and bitcoingui.cpp, as the BitcoinGUI class will require some major retrofitting.

-Only requiring some minor changes is galilel.cpp.
+Only requiring some minor changes is salvage.cpp.

-Finally, two new headers and source files will have to be added to galilel-qt.pro.
+Finally, two new headers and source files will have to be added to salvage-qt.pro.

 ## Changes to class BitcoinGUI